Searching for

 Liz Gálvez

-is a registered architect, directs Office e.g. and teaches as a critic at the Yale School of Architecture.
+is a registered architect, directs Office e.g. and teaches at the University of California, Berkeley.
 She received an MArch from Massachusetts Institute of Technology with a concentration in history, theory, and criticism of architecture and a bachelor’s degree in architectural and philosophical studies from Arizona State University.
 She practices between New York City and Michoacán, Mexico.
 Her work focuses on the interface between architecture, theory, and environmentalism through a reexamination of building technologies.
-Previously, Gálvez taught at the Rice School of Architecture and at the University of Michigan’s Taubman College, where she was the 2018–19 William Muschenheim Fellow.
+Previously, Gálvez taught at the Yale School of Architecture, the Rice School of Architecture and at the University of Michigan’s Taubman College, where she was the 2018–19 William Muschenheim Fellow.
 She has practiced at architecture firms in the United States and in Mexico, including Will Bruder Architects and NADAAA.
 Her writing has been published in Thresholds, Footprint, Pidgin, Plat, Pool, Disc, and others.
 Her work has been exhibited at the Hohensalzburg Fortress in Austria, the University of Michigan, the Space p11 Gallery in Chicago, the Farish Gallery at Rice University, and at the University of Virginia.
 She was a 2022 Art Omi fellow and received the 2021 Rice Design Alliance Houston Design Research Grant and the 2016 Seebacher Prize for the Fine Arts.
 In 2021, she was awarded the Architectural League Prize.

 Dalia Munenzon